lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 In order to handle such a case, the processing of an incoming EDHOC message_1 as described in {{sec-message-side-processing-m1}} is extended with additional steps performed by the SPO.

 Such an extended side processing shares similarities with that of an incoming EDHOC message_2 or message_3 (see {{sec-message-side-processing-m2-m3}}).
-In particular, similarly to what is compiled in {{sec-pre-verif-phase-1}} and {{sec-pre-verif-phase-2}}, it consists of the following steps.
+In particular, similarly to what is compiled in {{sec-pre-verif-phase-1}} and {{sec-pre-verif-phase-2}}, the SPO first checks whether expected EAD items are absent in message_X (see {{sec-message-side-processing}}), and then performs the following steps.

 * (0) The SPO checks the presence of an EAD item that specifies the authentication credential CRED associated with the Initiator (by value or by reference).